AmadouDiadie95/AmadouDiadie95/README.md

 Added the `Mon 8 Oct 2023`

-Last update on Sun Sep 29 2024
+Last update on Mon Sep 30 2024

-**94 day before 2025 ⏱** days before new years
+**93 day before 2025 ⏱** days before new years

-🤖 This README.md is updated with undefined
+🤖 This README.md is updated with hate